Overview

 References

-1. Some of the inputs for the replication are not available because of editorial/copy right issues, but are available upon request.↩︎
+1. Most of the inputs for the replication are not available because of editorial/copy right issues, but are available upon request.↩︎

 2. Lines 16-21 load the main required R libraries and line 13 sets a TRUE/FALSE for installing ALL the required libaries (in lines 25-46).
 Make sure to have then all installed from CRAN.↩︎